-The Annenberg Institute at Brown University is seeking postdoctoral research associates for two‐year fellowships focused on education policy.
-We seek fellows with interests in developing and applying their skills in rigorous empirical education policy analysis and in working in research-practice partnerships at the state and district level.
-Applicants should have a substantive interest in school improvement and/or policies to improve educational outcomes for under-served students.
-As examples, one postdoctoral fellow will participate in collaborative research activities with Matthew Kraft and John Papay on issues related to teacher effectiveness and the teacher labor market in U.S. K-12 public schools.
-A second fellow will work with Susanna Loeb on partnerships with Rhode Island schools addressing a range of questions related to the distribution of educational opportunities and outcomes.
+The Office of the President at Brown University is seeking a postdoctoral research associate for a one‐year fellowship focused on social mobility and education.
+We seek fellows with interests in developing and applying their skills in rigorous empirical education policy analysis and publicly-accessible writing.
+Applicants should have a substantive interest in higher education and/or income inequality.
 The fellows will receive mentorship and training from the faculty sponsors, primarily through an active research apprenticeship and collaboration.
-In addition, they will be part of the broader Annenberg community including faculty and students at Brown University, visiting faculty and students, and other postdoctoral fellows.
+In addition, they will be part of the broader Annenberg Institute community including faculty and students at Brown University, visiting faculty and students, and other postdoctoral fellows.

-Candidates should have a PhD in Education, Economics, Sociology, Statistics, Psychology, Public Policy, or a related field by the beginning of the postdoctoral fellowship (Between July 1 and September 1, 2019).
-Candidates should have strong substantive expertise in K-12 education policy and strong quantitative research skills.
-Review of applications will begin January 21, 2019, but we may consider applications received after that date until the position is filled.
-The post-doctoral research associate position is envisioned as a two-year position, although the second year is contingent upon successful performance and funding.
+Candidates should have a PhD in Education, Economics, Sociology, Statistics, Psychology, Public Policy, or a related field by the beginning of the postdoctoral fellowship (July 1, 2019).
+Candidates should have strong substantive expertise in K-20 education policy and strong quantitative research skills.
+Review of applications will begin immediately.
+Applications received by May 1, 2019 will be considered, but the search will remain open until filled.

-Application: To be considered for this position please apply below and include a letter of interest, curriculum vitae, two examples of scholarly work, and contact information for (or letters from) three references.
-Brown University is an EEO/Affirmative Action Employer.
-Minorities and women are encouraged to apply.
-For more information about the position or the application process, please contact Susanna Loeb at firstname.lastname@example.org.
+To be considered for this position please apply below and include a letter of interest, curriculum vitae, two examples of scholarly work, and contact information for three references.
+For more information about the position or the application process, please contact Marguerite Joutz (firstname.lastname@example.org).